Reasons Behind Your Shiny Skin And Ways To Manage It

 Hot and humid weather can also cause excess sebum production, giving you shiny skin.
 If you have oily and combination skin, you may get shiny skin during summers.

 4. Wrong Skin Care And Makeup Products

 Using the wrong skin care products may also cause excessively shiny skin.
-For instance, if you have oily skin and use a heavy cream containing plant oils, your skin may appear shiny.
+For instance, if you have oily skin and use a heavy cream containing plant or petrolatum-based oils, your skin may appear shiny.
 Similarly, using a cream-based or liquid foundation may also make your skin appear shiny.

 5. Excessive Cleansing And Exfoliation

 You may feel tempted to wash your oily skin multiple times a day to keep the shine away.
 However, you do not realize that overdoing this step is causing excess oil production.
-When you cleanse too much, your skin feels the need to moisturize itself and doubles the sebum production.
+When you cleanse too much, your skin feels the need to moisturize itself and may increase the sebum production.

 How To Reduce The Shine: Is It Possible To Prevent Shiny Skin?

 Wash your face with a mild cleanser that contains salicylic acid (a BHA).
 Never wash your face more than twice a day.
 Avoid using facial soap bars and wet wipes that contain alcohol.
 Salicylic acid helps break down the oil in the skin pores and prevents pore clogging without making the skin excessively dry.

 It is because excessive exfoliation can trigger the skin to produce more sebum.
 It may also irritate your skin.
 Therefore, be careful not to overdo it.
 You may use an AHA and BHA-based chemical exfoliator or a physical exfoliator containing activated charcoal.
 These ingredients clear the excess oil from your pores and keep them clean, thus reducing oil production and shine.